Fans Remember And Pay Tribute to Luke Perry

 — Twistity (@TwistityNews) March 5, 2019

 “I was so shy back then, he was eating and I didn’t want to interrupt him,” Muller said, according to Twistity.
 Muller took a little time to build up the strength to approach the actor.
-When she finally did, she found that Perry was friendly, and even let her take extra pictures in case her eyes were closed in any of them.
+When she finally did, she found that Perry was friendly and even let her take extra pictures in case her eyes were closed in any of them.

 “He was just the most humble and gracious and so very nice of all the people that I met that night,” Muller stated, according to Twistity.